Skip to content

 If you want to reduce the cost of employee turnover, you must prioritize employee retention.
 Some effective ways to improve employee retention include:

-• defining their EVP and communicating it
+• defining your EVP and communicating it

 • revisiting employee benefit and compensation plans